-My daughter ran out of a wallpaper border she was putting up in her dining room. she was only about 4 feet short instead of buying another package,which was expensive, I copied the border using my copy machine and a good grade of paper.
-When it was on the wall you could not tell the difference.
+To the person who ran out of wallpaper border, this happened to my daughter.
+I copied the border onto a good grade of paper after it was on the wall you could not tell the difference.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 As I am a new member I would like to say hello to everybody....and my name is Tommy and I live in Glasgow.
 My hobbies are Outdoor Bowls, Snooker,and Computers.
 But I have a decorating problem that I can't seem to solve.

 Just recently I removed a gas fire from my living room wall.
 But now I am left with a gap in my wallpaper of about (25 in x 21 in) which I have to blend in with the exact same wallpaper.

 But the problem I have is I can't get this wallpaper anywhere, as I am led to believe it has been discontinued.

 And there is no way I am going to go through the experience of repapering my whole livingroom, for a small gap.

 I have very little information on my original wallpaper, but I have took a photo of it...which I will sent for posting with this request.
 I am willing to pay for the paper and postage if anybody has any lying around or any info on where I can get it.

 I was thinking of just putting and item in front of the gap,but my wife does not want that.

 Hope somebody can help once they have seen my wallpaper photo.
 The wallpaper in question is a thick plain white patterned wallpaper and I think they call it a CLASSIC FRESCO?